 Knowledge management is a very broad field, within which there are several subcategories that integrate the concept of knowledge management, such as:

 – knowledge mapping: the creation of knowledge maps, i.e. a tool to quickly understand who, within the company, is the most competent person for each activity, so that, in case of need, no time is lost in identifying them.
 Knowledge mapping could play a secondary role in the case of proper knowledge sharing;

 – knowledge sharing: this includes developing networks and systems that allow employees to find the information they are looking for within the knowledge base.
 This saves time and provides timely responses, which are critical to ensuring productivity;

 – knowledge creation: the creation of corporate knowledge, aimed at structuring the knowledge base and developing new content.

-When we talk about corporate knowledge management, we always refer to information and the process of reworking it to achieve a specific result.
+The curated content definition, thus, evolves to include the concept of “knowledge base”.
+When we talk about corporate knowledge management, we always refer to processes that deal with the wealth of information contained in the company’s knowledge to achieve a specific result.